 All refurbished iPhone models purchased via Apple come with a new battery, a new outer shell and all of the accessories, so you'll have trouble spotting the difference between one of these iPhones and a brand new one.

 At time of writing, Apple is selling the iPhone 7, iPhone 7 Plus, iPhone 8 Plus and iPhone X via the Apple Refurbished Store, with savings of up to £150/$220.

 You'll find older iPhone models in the online stores of various UK carriers, on much cheaper contracts than the iPhone Xs and iPhone Xr models.
-These carriers include EE, Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.
+These carriers include EE, Three, O2, Vodafone, Virgin Mobile, and Tesco Mobile.

 Refurbished and pre-owned iPhones

 One of the best ways to get an old iPhone at a bargain price, including models such as the iPhone 5s that are no longer available from Apple, is buying it second-hand or refurbished.